AndrewC101/PokemonTrueRed/README.md

 # Acknowledgments
   - Big acknowledgment to the hack [shinpokered](https://github.com/jojobear13/shinpokered), the author knows assembly far better than me and much of the code here is inspired by or taken from this hack
+  - This code was originally cloned from [pret/pokered](https://github.com/pret/pokered), nothing would be possible without the pioneers and contributors behind this